William Harrison Standley: Early life

-Standley was born in Ukiah, California, where his grandfather operated a hotel and his father, "Doc" Standley, was Mendocino County Sheriff.
+Standley was born in Ukiah, California, where his grandfather operated a hotel and his father, Jeremiah "Doc" Standley, was Mendocino County Sheriff.

 He graduated from the United States Naval Academy in 1895.
 He then served the required two years' sea duty in the cruiser USS Olympia before he received his commission as an ensign in 1897.

 Spanish–American War

 During the Spanish–American War, Standley served in the monitor USS Monterey and later in the gunboat USS Alert.
 After the fighting with Spain had ended, he joined the gunboat USS Yorktown during the Philippine–American War.
-He won a commendation for bravery during a volunteer reconnaissance mission carried out at Baler, on 11 April 1899.
+He received a commendation for bravery during a volunteer reconnaissance mission carried out at Baler, on 11 April 1899.
 In conjunction with a feint conducted by Lieutenant J. C. Gilmore, Standley, then an ensign, ventured into enemy territory to reconnoiter insurgent positions.

 Peacetime

 Ordered to the gunboat USS Marietta on 29 May 1901, Standley later became Officer in Charge, Branch Hydrographic Office, San Francisco, California, in October of the same year.
 Assigned to the training ship USS Pensacola in June 1902, he later served as engineer in the ship USS Adams and as aide to the Commandant of the Naval Station at Tutuila, Samoa.
 Designated as the captain of the yard there in 1905, Standley discharged his duties as officer in charge of the native guard and chief customs officer until detached with orders to the United States in October 1906.

 Reporting to the receiving ship USS Independence in January 1907, Standley served as executive officer of the cruiser USS Albany from February 1909 to August 1910.
-From January 1910, he also discharged duties as Albany's navigator as well.
+From January 1910, he also discharged duties as Albanys navigator as well.
 Standley then reported to the armored cruiser USS Pennsylvania on 3 November 1910 and was navigator of that ship until becoming aide to the Commandant of the Mare Island Navy Yard at Vallejo, California.
 After three years in that post, Standley became executive officer of the battleship USS New Jersey and later took command of the gunboat Yorktown on 15 May 1915.